Agentic AI Security Reference Architecture (AAI-S RA)

 5. Data plane

-Several rows below (RAGShield, TrustRAG, SecureClaw / cognitive file integrity, Brain Git, Aguara Watch) originate from the OpenClaw ecosystem — a body of work whose purpose was to project where agentic data-plane security is heading, not to provide battle-tested controls.
-They are retained because they correctly identify real capability gaps and likely future directions.
-However, they are classified Exploratory and should not be treated as foundational evidence on par with OWASP AIBOM, sigstore, or Miggo Security.
+OpenClaw provenance.
+Five rows in this table (RAGShield, TrustRAG, SecureClaw / cognitive file integrity, Brain Git, Aguara Watch) come from the OpenClaw ecosystem, which indicates where agentic data-plane security is heading rather than providing battle-tested controls.
+They are retained because they identify real capability gaps and likely future directions, but they are classified Exploratory and are not foundational evidence on par with OWASP AIBOM, sigstore, or Miggo Security.
 Treat them as emerging indicators and validate independently before production deployment.

 CapabilityReference implementationTypeStatus

-AI/ML-BOM generationOWASP AIBOM Generator (CycloneDX 1.6), SPDX 3.0 AI extensions, IBM Granite 4.0 disclosuresOSS + StdDeveloping
+AI/ML-BOM generationOWASP AIBOM Generator (CycloneDX ML-BOM, v1.7 current), SPDX 3.0 AI extensions, IBM Granite 4.0 disclosuresOSS + StdDeveloping

 Runtime AI-BOMMiggo Security DeepTracing (behavioral baseline)COTSDeveloping — novel